TriLogic/KudzuTCL/README.md

 {{ setvalue | caseValue=def /}}
 ```

-There are 14 standard tags recognized by the template engine:
+There are 14 standard tags recognized by the template engine including the {{= }} tag which has its own format:
 - Case
 - Cycle
 - Decr